 Deductions sound great, but they are only available if you have done your taxes right.
 In other words, you need to itemize your deductions on a Schedule A (Form 1040 or 1040-SR) so that the IRS will have an easy time reading through it.
 The winnings go under “Other income” while losses up to the amount of winnings have to be reported as “Other itemized deductions.”
-Wondering how to prove gambling losses?
-Start with a proper itemization of your deductions.
+Proving gambling losses on tax starts with a proper itemization of your deductions.

 Track Your Winnings and Losses by Gambling Category

 The first thing you need to do is have a detailed, accurate, and factual overview of every gambling win and loss you have registered or incurred.
 It is imperative to keep track of losses and winnings separately.
 You should report the full amount of your winnings as income before claiming gambling losses up to the amount of the winnings as an itemized deduction.

 - Horse and dog races